ChimeraTK/DeviceAccess/doc/change-requests/CR-008-daq-frame-dma-ring-buffer.md

 Aspect: `XdmaBackend::read()`.

-- `read()` determines from the bar/address that the access targets a configured virtual DMA channel and then performs one frame read for the whole frame (all offset-slices together).
+- `read()` selects the read flavour from the bar: a peek-bar read returns the newest fully written frame without side effects; a pop-bar read returns the oldest unread frame and advances the dequeue state.
+Both perform one frame read for the whole frame (all offset-slices together).
-- Frame read: allocate/pin host buffers and expose their physical addresses (buffer allocator, e.g. `u-dma-buf` model), program the S2MM descriptor ring, start the S2MM controller, walk the descriptors from `rxsof` to `rxeof` to reassemble the frame (which may span several ring blocks), copy the concatenated bytes into the accessor buffer, clear `cmplt` to acknowledge, and advance the dequeue state.
+- Frame read: allocate/pin host buffers and expose their physical addresses (buffer allocator, e.g. `u-dma-buf` model), program the S2MM descriptor ring, start the S2MM controller, walk the descriptors from `rxsof` to `rxeof` to reassemble the frame (which may span several ring blocks), and copy the concatenated bytes into the accessor buffer.
+The pop read additionally clears `cmplt` to acknowledge, releases the consumed buffers and advances the dequeue state.
 - All handshaking stays inside the read path: frame-arrival interrupt service/ack, S2MM status/control register reactions, consumed-buffer acknowledgement, and overrun/overflow reporting when the consumer lags the producer.
+The interrupt-driven push read acknowledges the frame-arrival interrupt; a poll read never does.
+- The push read is triggered by the S2MM engine's frame-arrival interrupt, configured for per-frame notification (S2MM IRQ threshold 1) and routed to an interrupt vector which the frame channel register references (`triggeredByInterrupt`).
 - Builds on the existing `DmaIntf`/`CtrlIntf`/event infrastructure.

 Aspect: overrun reporting.